magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_right-restraint.md

 back and forth, back and forth, and I got tired of it and thought, ‘What am I walking for?
 Just walking back and forth doesn’t have any purpose.’
 That’s how I thought.
 But in fact walking meditation has a lot of value.
-Sitting to practise has a lot of value.
+Sitting to practise samādhi has a lot of value.
 But the temperaments of some people make them confused about walking or sitting meditation.

 We can’t meditate in only one posture.
 There are four postures for
 humans: standing, walking, sitting and lying down.
 The teachings speak